Every business can make a product or a service. But, it takes a truly exceptional marketing strategy to turn that product or service into a brand.

 Branding is personal.
 Although its motive is to make people buy from you, it is an appeal to the individual person.
 And nothing works better than appealing emotionally.

 The advantage of emotional branding is that people connect easily and remain loyal for a longer time than conventional branding methods.
+Now this is not necessarily easy to do and takes effort and expertise, something a branding company can help with.

 Coca-Cola shows the way at how to use emotional branding for business advantage.
 “Open Happiness” is perhaps the most popular campaign of Coca-Cola that remains fresh in everyone’s mind.

 Despite being a carbonated drink, Coke managed to position itself as a messenger of love with its “Share a Coke” campaign.
+This marketing initiative, launched in various countries worldwide, personalized Coke bottles with famous names, encouraging people to share this product with friends, family, and loved ones.

 If you notice, all these branding gently share a call-to-action, either to share or to open or to spread.
 Under the emotional call is really a message to buy coke.
 So brilliant of Coke, isn’t it?